dhineshns/writes/about indexing.md

 * Choose concatenated index based on the where clause in queries.
 An index with three columns can be used when searching for the first column, when searching with the first two columns together, and when searching using all columns.
 * Whenever possible avoid select *
   * The more selective in columns you are the smaller hash joins, sorting memory foot print gets.
 Even helps with index only queries.

+### Explain query
+* Gather phase means the optimizer has decided to execute the query in parallel.